DB

 Result

-They use != and its comparison does not work.
+When we use != , its comparison does not work.

 SELECT * FROM test.null_sample